 NHTSA’s inquiry is one in a series the agency has done of incidents involving electric vehicles equipped with lithium-ion batteries, Harris said.
 Others include a fire in North Carolina last year that was determined to not have been caused by the electric car, and an incident in which a General Motors Co.
 (GM:US) Chevrolet Volt caught fire three weeks after the agency performed crash tests on it.

 Fisker officials said May 8 that the car couldn’t have caused the fire because its battery was intact and wasn’t being charged at the time.
 The vehicle was purchased after the recall of Karmas with defective battery packs supplied by A123 Systems Inc. (AONE:US)

 It made those statements after a Fort Bend County, Texas, fire investigator was quoted by Auto Week, an industry publication, as saying the fire originated with the vehicle.

 The Energy Department, whose loan programs are subject to congressional scrutiny, defended its loan to Fisker in a letter today to Republican Senators Charles Grassley of Iowa and John Thune of South Dakota.

 The pair had asked the agency last month to respond to questions about the loan to Fisker, which they called “one of the more unusual recipients.”
 Ford Motor Co.
-(F), Nissan Motor Co. and Tesla Motors Inc. (TSLA) also received Advanced Technology Vehicles Manufacturing loans.
+(F:US), Nissan Motor Co. and Tesla Motors Inc. (TSLA:US) also received Advanced Technology Vehicles Manufacturing loans.